danielholmes839/gRPC-chat/README.md

 # Simple gRPC chat

 The simplest chat service I could make using gRPC.
+There's an RPC to send messages, and one to receive messages using a stream.
+All clients who are using the "Receive" RPC will receive the messages from a "Send" RPC from other clients.

 ```proto3
 message Message {